TheJoSam/TheJoSam/Certificates.md

 - [Computer Architecture: Assembly Language Course](https://www.codecademy.com/profiles/TheJoSam/certificates/3a71095cc7ab466e9c96d9ff790e78ac) April 21, 2024

 > [!TIP]
-> If you don't find a Certificate there could be more.
-Please look [here](https://www.codecademy.com/profiles/TheJoSam).
+> If you don't find a Certificate, you can find all of them [here](https://www.codecademy.com/profiles/TheJoSam).

 ---
 [^1]: visible in [Linkedin](https://www.linkedin.com/in/sam-mayer-0bb32a305/)